Principles of GLP and Compliance Monitoring - Good Laboratory Practice.

 Laboratory work in support of human clinical trials, does not require to be conducted in compliance with the Principles of GLP

-There are other regulations that cover the control of the quality of a manufactured product or service, examples being ISO 9001 and, for calibration laboratories ISO 17025.
+There are other regulations that cover the control of the quality of a manufactured product or service, examples being ISO 9001 and, for calibration laboratories, ISO 17025.

-3. Who Governs and Monitors GLP ?
+3. Who Governs and Monitors GLP?

-The UK GLP Monitoring Authority (GLPMA) has responsibility for monitoring test facilities for compliance with the principles of GLP.
 The work of the GLPMA is carried out by a unit within the Inspection and Enforcement Division of the Medicines Control Agency (MCA), which is an executive Agency of the Department of Health (DH).
 The range of test facilities monitored by the GLPMA include those involved in the health and environmental safety testing of human and veterinary pharmaceuticals, agrochemicals, cosmetics, food and feed additives and industrial chemicals.

 4. What is the Purpose of Calibration Management Within GLP?

-Almost without exception, testing will involve the use of measuring equipment, scientific instruments and other hardware.
 It is inconceivable that anyone would have confidence in the measurements produced by these instruments if they did not have a continuous record of traceable calibration.
 Furthermore, the calibration records must be readily available to all concerned including laboratory staff, inspectors and auditors, etc.

 It is essential, therefore, that GLP compliant laboratories have in place an effective and accurate calibration management system which gives access to all relevant information including: